Tessituragram/Tessituragram/README.md

   ### Using Executable Files (Easier Method)

-  To run the application without installing Python and required libraries, download main.exe (Windows) or main.app (Mac).
+  To run the application without installing Python and required libraries, download main.exe (Windows) or main (Mac).

   ### Using Git
   * This method has the following dependencies to install: